LedgerProject/safepkt/README.md

  - in the [CLI preview section](../../blob/main/docs/03-preview-cli.md) or
  - in the [VSCode preview section](../../blob/main/docs/05-preview-vscode.md)

-## Learn more about the latest version of our minimal viable product
+## Learn more about the latest version of the minimal viable product

  - [Latest MVP for Smart-Contract verification with SafePKT](../../blob/main/docs/30-latest-mvp-for-safepkt-smart-contract-verifier.md)